 - Remove Filters & Drain: Place an oil pan under one of the transmission filters.
 Unscrew the filter and let the oil drain.
 Repeat with the other transmission filter.
 Remove the drain pan and plan on bringing the old oil to your closest recycling center.

 - Install New Filters: Apply a thin layer of fresh transmission oil on the rubber seal of the new filters.
 Install the filters by turning clockwise.
-Once the filter makes a good connection to the filter adapter continue to turn about another full turn.
+Once the filter makes a good connection to the filter adapter continues to turn about another full turn.

 - Fill with Recommended Transmission Oil: Locate the expansion reservoirs.
 These are the little small plastic tanks on the top of your mower behind the seat.
 Clean around the reservoirs before you remove the caps.
 Fill with a good quality fresh 20W-50 oil adding oil through the expansion reservoirs until it reaches the “full cold” line on the tanks.
 You will have two tanks, one on each side of the mower.